 The best HMRC results are achieved when the client or contractor is not prepared for the review.
 Don't be one of them.

 If you are about to sign a new contract then you should immediately ask for a review by a professional to protect your own interests.

 Also, if you have been paying tax in previous years as though you are outside IR35 and have not had your contracts reviewed you should do so immediately.

-As a first step you can use our free online IR35 test, which has been used by over 90,000 contractors.
+As a first step you can use our online IR35 test, which has been used over 100,000 times.